 - Offering financial support for U-M guests to bring their own family member, trusted friend or babysitter to provide child care in their hotel room

 - Providing guests with several child care search resources like online listings at Care.com and Sittercity.com, and caregiver placement agencies such as Kennedy Care Private Care Program or College Nannies, for care in their campus-area hotel room.
 Currently-affiliated U-M families can look for a Family Helper for care in their own Ann Arbor-area home only, and for their own children only, and can also search U-M Care.com.
 Also, parents may be able to find short-term care, especially for weekday hours, in a state-licensed child care center or home.
 For liability reasons, only the parent should search for and secure this child care, not the U-M department or program.

 - Reimbursing guests for a portion of their child care expenses related to your campus event

 - Allowing new parents to bring their infants with them to campus sessions, events, or workplaces, and if possible, providing a private space for nursing and baby care, with the understanding that the parent will be with, and provide all care for, their own child at all times

 The Work-Life Resource Center does not endorse or represent any resources listed as recommended by the University of Michigan.

-Contact the U-M Work-Life Resource Center at (734) 763-9379 with child care resource-related questions.
+Contact the Work-Life Resource Center at (734) 763-9379 with child care resource-related questions.
 We cannot provide guidance on setting up child care rooms.